antonioalmeida/antonioalmeida.github.io/quickstart/content/posts/finding-alignment-in-large-software-teams.md

 ---

-Imagine this: you're a software engineer in a large team, with members ranging from 7 to 12 people.
-The team has diverse backgrounds, levels of experience, and, naturally, different opinions shaped by past experiences (and a fair share of bad habits).
+Imagine this: you're a software engineer in a large team (7 to 12 people).
+The team has diverse backgrounds, levels of experience, and, naturally, different opinions shaped by past experiences.

-The work being done in parallel can be overwhelming to track.
+The work being done in parallel can be overwhelming for any one person to keep track of.
 As you review someone's work, like a pull request, you may think:

 - "This should be unit tested, not integration tested."
 - "We shouldn't duplicate the behavior of X in Y."
 - "This PR lacks context; we need a more detailed description of the solution and its trade-offs."
 - `<Insert your engineering dogma here...>`

 "Didn't we talk about this?" you wonder.
-Well, maybe not with everyone present, or it was too long ago for newer team members to know.
+Maybe you did but not with everyone present.
+Or it was too long ago for newer team members to know.
+Maybe you *meant* to write an RFC about it but never got to.

-How do you solve this?
+In a perfect world, any technical problem is refined, decided upon, and the outcome is instantly embedded into the team's ways of working, and enforced automatically via tooling.

+Real life is more complex.
 Achieving alignment on quality standards, engineering practices, and architectural decisions is tough when everyone is stretched thin, and the communication overhead in a 10-person team is no joke.

+How do you address this in a way that solves short term problem (i.e., *this* open PR), while benefiting the team long-term in a way that's healthy for everyone?

+In my limited but immersive experience in large teams I've identified some typical patterns of how people[^1] approach this:

 ## "I'll fix it myself"

 Don't do this.
-There are two key reasons for producing "low-quality work"[^1]:
+There are two key reasons for producing "low-quality work"[^2]:

 1. **Lack of skill**: people don't know what they're doing (yet).
-2. **Lack of ownership**: people do know what to do but don't care enough to do it properly.
+1. **Lack of ownership**: people do know what to do but don't care enough to do it properly.

 Either way, taking over doesn't help in the long run.
 If you step in:

 1. They won't learn, and the same issue will arise next time.
    - Instead, consider pairing with them.
-2. People feel more ownership if they influence the decisions affecting their work.
+1. People feel more ownership if they influence the decisions affecting their work.
 By taking over, nothing changes.
    - Even allowing less optimal decisions can build accountability next time.
 Consider a "hands-off" approach.

 ## "Just review it"